wezm/rsspls/README.md

 # rsspls

-Generate an RSS feed from a website
+Generate an RSS feed from a website.